colinwilson/lotusdocs.dev/content/docs/guides/shortcodes/markdownify.md

 ## Nested Shortcodes

-The `markdownify` sortcode is especially useful when you require portions of content nested inside another shortcode be parsed as Markdown.
+The `markdownify` shortcode is especially useful in cases where you require portions of content nested inside another shortcode be parsed as Markdown.

 For example, here's a paragraph of markdown text and a `prism` shortcode codeblock nested within a `tabs` shortcode: